jtmerwin/Evolution-2024-Poster/README.md

 Thank you to the Weckstein Lab (Emily Griffith, Kamila Kuabara, Matthew Soesanto, Calvin Keeys, Nate Rice, Dan Thomas) for their insight and feedback improving this work.
 Thank you to Drexel's BEES department, whose generous travel funding made attending and presenting at this conference possible.

+# Contact

+Any questions or comments?
+Please reach out at jon.treadwell.merwin@drexel.edu